JLee2022/MWTT-Imaging/README.md

 # MWTT-Imaging
-This repository stores the radar imaging algorithms developed by the Beijing key lab of Millimeter Wave and Teraherts Laboratory research group.
+This repository stores the radar imaging algorithms developed by the research group from Beijing key lab of Millimeter Wave and Teraherts Laboratory.